ain212/ain212.github.io/index.md

 Final | 40%

 ### Announcement and Communications
-All the communications will be carried out via Piazza, please enroll to AIN212 Piazza site: http://piazza.com/hacettepe.edu.tr/fall2021/ain212
+All the communications will be carried out via Piazza, please enroll to AIN212 Piazza [link](http://piazza.com/hacettepe.edu.tr/fall2021/ain212).

 ### Tentative Schedule